-At 300, 200 and 100 yards: 5 and 4 on the Fig 12.
+At 300 yards: 5 and 4 on the Fig 12.

-- Competitors are to adopt the standing alert position with rifles loaded, made ready and safety catches applied. - 2 On the appearance of the targets for 15 seconds, firers are to adopt the prone position and fire two rounds.
-The next four 45 second exposures are the signal to advance to the next firing point and engage the target with two rounds from the nominated position.
-Targets are Up and Hold. - 3 Safety catches must be fully applied during all movement. - 4 Spotting discs will be shown for 25 seconds and the number and value of hits will be communicated to the firing point.
+Competitors are to adopt the standing alert position with rifles loaded, made ready and safety catches applied.

+On the appearance of the targets for 15 seconds, firers are to adopt the prone position and fire two rounds.
+The next exposure of 1 second is the signal to advance to the 400 yards firing point, adopt the sitting, kneeling or squatting position and engage the next two exposures with two rounds per exposure.

+The next exposure of 1 second is the signal to advance to the 300 yards firing point, adopt the prone position and engage the next two exposures with two rounds per exposure.

+- 3 Safety catches must be fully applied during all movement. - 4 Spotting discs will be shown for 25 seconds and the number and value of hits will be communicated to the firing point.